clemenshelm/chillbill-recognizer/lib/machine_learning/datageneration_workflow.md

 ~~~
 https://github.com/clemenshelm/chillbill-recognizer/projects/6
 ~~~
 Just press in  the correct column on the "+" sign to add a new note.
 Insert the bill id __with the file type__ (e.g. .pdf, .jpg, .tiff, ..).
-You can find the file tye at the end of the second line (image_url).
+You can find the file type at the end of the second line (image_url).
 For every possible error, there should be a column.
 If you find an error and there is no column for it, please tell the person in charge.

 ## 8. Finish